-⚠ CAUTION: Microsoft sends out alerts regarding critical updates.
-To protect the computer from security breaches and computer viruses, install all critical updates from Microsoft as soon as you receive an alert.
+CAUTION: Microsoft sends out alerts regarding Windows updates, which may include security updates.
+To protect the computer from security breaches and computer viruses, install all updates from Microsoft as soon as you receive an alert.

-You can install these updates manually or automatically.
+You can install these updates automatically.